-My name is David M. Lira.
-I have been practicing law for 30 years, mostly in the area of personal injury, employment, litigation and special education.
+I have been practicing law for 30 years, mostly in the area of personal injury, employment, and litigation.
 For more details about my experience, see my Attorney Profile, which is essentially my resume.

-This website is a work in progress, so that you might find significant additions and modifications each time you visit this site.
+This website, like the others, is a work in progress.
+So, over time, you might find significant additions and modifications to this site.

-With respect to the public information part of the website, I hope that you find these articles informative.
-Although this website is not designed for children, I hope that you find it useful and authoritative enough that, one day, I might start hearing reports of students making reference to the content of this website in their school reports.
+With respect to the public information part of my websites, I hope that you find the articles informative.
+Although the websites are not designed for children, I hope that you find them useful and authoritative enough that, one day, I might start hearing reports of students making reference to the content of one website or another in their school reports.
 I don’t believe there are many written resources, including books, which tell about the law and the judicial system in the way this website does.
 I didn’t want to give you a law review article that shows off how much I know.
 Instead, I wanted to paint a picture of the law and judicial system which gives you a good idea of how they work on a day-to-day basis.

-I also hope that this website will help me in my law practice by providing a resource to answer typical client questions.
+I also hope that these websites will help me in my law practice by providing a resource to answer typical client questions.
 It isn’t unusual for a client to ask questions like the following: This has happened in my case.
 What happens next?
 How does this process work?
 Why does it work that way?
-I hope that the articles included in this website will answer many of these questions.
+I hope that the articles included in my websites will answer many of these questions.

-I probably have ideas for hundreds of articles to add to this website, and I have a pretty good, but general, idea about the order in which I want to write these articles.
-However, I want this website to be responsive to your needs.
-So, if you would like me to address a particular topic, drop me a note by e-mail, using the form available at the Contact Us page.
+I probably have ideas for hundreds of articles to add to the websites, and I have a pretty good, but general, idea about the order in which I want to write these articles.
+However, I want my websites to be responsive to your needs.
+So, if you would like me to address a particular topic, drop me a note by email using the form available at the Contact Us page.
 If I get enough requests for the same or related topics, I will move that those topics to the top of my article list.

-You will notice that, unlike most blogs, there is no side bar item for “Recent Posts” or “Archives.”
+You will notice that, unlike most blogs, there are no side bar items for “Recent Posts” or “Archives.”
 This is because I am using a blog format in a different way.
-My blog does not give you news or my latest opinions.
+My blogs do not give you news or my latest opinions.
 To the degree possible, I just want to give you “the facts,” that is, the law as I understand it.
 The law doesn’t change very fast.
 So, one of my articles may be 10 years old but may be as up to date as an article written on the same topic today.
-So, my blog posts are fairly static, and could just as well be organized as webpages.
-However, the Articles section on the sidebar will give you access to the Article in much the same way as a menu of webpages, and still give me the advantages of using a blog.
+So, my blogs posts are fairly static, and could just as well be organized as webpages.
+However, the Articles section on the sidebar will give you access to the Articles in much the same way as a menu of webpages, and still give me the advantages of using a blog.